fishjam-dev/membrane_rtc_engine/guides/custom_endpoints.md

 (they can be more thought of as logical containers) we have to add at least one casual Membrane element that will do this for us.

-In our case, we will need two elements:
+In our case, we will need three elements:
+* `Membrane.RTC.Engine.Endpoint.WebRTC.TrackReceiver` - responsible for requesting the highest
+possible track variant and switching to other variants when the currently used one becomes inactive
 * [`Membrane.Stream.Serializer`](https://hexdocs.pm/membrane_stream_plugin/Membrane.Stream.Serializer.html) -
 used for serializing incoming Membrane stream
 * `Membrane.File.Sink` - used for saving serialized data into a file